scalacenter/advisoryboard/proposals/021-zinc-improvements.md

 - Name shadowing
 - Compile-time constants [zinc#227][227]

-The proposed task is to add tests of incremental compilation in scala/scala repository, and provide fixes where possible.
+The proposed task is to add tests of incremental compilation in scala/scala repository and Scala 3.x, and provide fixes where possible.

 In a situation where heuristics might be used consider providing "strict" mode where it biases towards correctness and over-compilation.

 ### Standardization of signature info